spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-create-a-new-module-with-application.md

 ---
 title: "HowTo: Create a new module with application"
-description: This document provides details how to create new module with application
+description: This document shows how to create a new module with the application
 template: howto-guide-template
 ---